abhishekvraman/Propylean/README.md

 ## What is Propylean
 Propylean name is derived from words Process/Production + Python + lean programming/manufacturing.
-Propylean is a Python library which will help engineers simulate production plants focusing on chemical and related process industries using only Python environments.
+Propylean is a Python library which will help engineers analyse production plants focusing on chemical and related process industries using only Python environments.
+Supports for general calculations like hydraulics, vessel sizing and other process engineering calculations is provided and constantly updated.
 By coupling this library with available data analysis/machine learning frameworks, engineers will be able to enhace operations of their plants.
 Ultimate aspiration of this project is to enable process industries transit to zero carbon operation.

 ## Objective